Pro-democracy tycoon in landmark challenge to Hong Kong security law

 That is what Lai and his lawyers were seeking to challenge on Monday.

-Lai was detained in December and initially granted bail after he agreed to a stringent list of requirements, including house arrest and no interviews or social media posting.
+Lai was detained in December and initially granted bail after agreeing to a stringent list of requirements, including house arrest and no interviews or social media.

 But he was put back behind bars days later by the Court of Final Appeal pending this week's full hearing.